comegrant/misc_doc/rfc_multi_frequency.md

 We want to keep a solution for ad-hocs reports fetching data straight from the replica.
 Whether we do it in Metabase or we publish a live connection to the Replica in PowerBI.
 The process of ingesting, processing and refreshing data at high-frequency requires a significant amount of work and we should only do it when there is significant upside.
 Meaning cases where we need to do significant processing or combine with other data available only in NDP.

+# Use cases
+- **Basket deviations:** Currently ingested & processed every other hour.
+Would like to move to CDC so history can be deleted from the source without risk of data loss.
+- **Claims:** Daniel mentionned claims as a good example of an area which could benefit from faster data AND cannot be easily solved in Metabase due to requiring data in Databricks.
+- **Frontend events and comms:** Both mentionned as use cases where fresh data is desirable.
+Events are ingested from segments and increasing ingestion frequency does not require work on our ingestion codebase.
+- **Customer traits:** Grant scoped a number of tables that would need to be refreshed more frequently to move customer traits and customerio sync from ADB to NDP.
+- **CDC Support:** Would be nice to implement CDC support as a generic strategy without tying it to a specific datasource.
+- **Adding CMS QA:** Would be nice to add CMS QA as a source without requiring implementation of all ingestion strategies specifically for that source.

+# Possible solutions:
+1. **Live connection between Power BI and the replica:** This is fairly easy to implement.
+But it has the same limitations as Metabase.
+It doesn't allow us to do complex processing or join data between the Replica and Databricks.
+IMO, this is more about moving away from Metabase than it is about supporting multi-frequency processing, which is a different objective.
+2. **Use Lakehouse federation and a live connection between Databricks and PowerBI:** This is a strict improvement on the solution above, since data will be available in Databricks.
+And could be processed in dbt using views or materialized views.
+Materialized views will generally result in better performance in Power BI but they can be unpredictable.
+Having different semantic models in PBI will make it harder to manage dependencies and maintain consistency between live and batch reports.
+It will also take effort to avoid duplication of logic between live views and batched models in dbt.
+Overall, this is a valid solution, but it splits our current dbt and PowerBI stack, which might be difficult to manage in the long run.
+3. **Custom views directly on bronze and silver models:** This still requires supporting multi-frequency ingestion.
+Otherwise, the pros and cons are largely the same as the option above.
+This would be lower frequency than a direct connection to the replica but it's likely to offer better performance in reports and it keeps the load on the replica predictible.
+4. **Run the main data model every 2nd hour:** I think this is generally worse than proper support for multi-frequency.
+The two hour schedule will be wasteful for models that can be refreshed daily and too slow for data which requires high frequency.
+I also don't think it's that much easier to implement than true multi-frequency since we will have to optimize the entire ingestion and dbt project to run every 2 hours instead of being able to focus only on the data where high-frequency is valuable.
+5. **Use event data:** The Segment-Databricks connector supports hourly sync at most which is a limitation of this approach.
+We could get data from Segment in real time but that most likely require deploying Kafka or buying it as a SaaS.
+Getting real-time event data might be worth pursuing but I think that should be its own objective.
+For the specific purpose of increasing the frequency at which we can run the preselector, I think this is too ad-hoc.
+6. **Multi frequency support for ingestion, dbt and PBI:** This option is the most consistent with our current way of working and generally strikes a good balance between enabling high-frequency data while preserving the flexibility that comes with batch processing.
+This give us the freedom to either increase the speed at which we run an existing dbt model, or create new ones when high-frequency needs are highly specific and increasing the frequency of an existing model is too hard / not worth it.

+I like option 6 the best.
+It's consistent with our current approach and offers the best balance between high-frequency.
+I also think it's the least complicated option in the long run.
+We will have to be a bit more intentional about how we write and materialize dbt models.
+But the increased complexity of ingestion, dbt scheduling and Power BI is not something that we will have to deal with on a daily basis.
+Once the initial setup is done, the frequency of different ingestion/dbt runs/pbi refresh can be controlled exclusively by modifying yaml configs.
+Whereas having separate dbt models and semantic models for different frequency needs will make it harder to manage dependencies and maintain one source of truth on daily basis.

+I think the best way forward is:
+1. **Support multi-frequency ingestion.** This is most likely doable and worth doing.
+2. **Support multi-frequency in dbt.**
+  1. Start by trying to run existing models faster by making them incremental and having multi-frequency scheduling.
+  2. If too hard or two slow, create separate models to solve high-frequency use cases, relying mostly on views, materialized views and streaming tables.
+3. **Support multi-frequency in PBI:**
+  1. Start by trying to refresh existing tables incrementally and at different schedules.
+  2. If too hard or too slow, create separate models

 ## Proposed changes to ingestion:
 Let's start by looking at changes to the ingestion this is the natural first step and the design is more straightforward than the dbt or PowerBI parts IMO.
 I think these changes are worth doing even if we do not commit to setting up dbt and Power BI for multi-frequency.
 It's going to allow the ingestion codebase to scale better as we add more sources and ingestion strategies.